PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Structural Optimizations

 \subsection{Node Fusing}

 Our first optimization is \textit{node fusing}, which merges consecutive computational nodes into a single equivalent function.
-This reduces both number of operations and multiplicative depth.
+This reduces both the number of operations and multiplicative depth.
 Formally, two sequential nodes $F(G(x))$ are replaced with $H(x)$ such that $F(G(x)) = H(x)$, with $H(x)$ more efficient to evaluate.
-Since our method uses batch normalization, recall its polynomial form $B(x) = b_1 x + b_0, \; b_1 = \frac{\gamma}{\sigma}, \; b_0 = \beta_b - b_1 \mu$, where $\mu,\sigma$ are the input mean and standard deviation, and $\gamma,\beta_b$ are learnable parameters.
-We outline four common fusion cases.
-See \S\ref{sec:node_fusing_derivation} for full derivations.
+Following this principle, we present four cases where compositions are fused into a single, more efficient operation, as illustrated in Figure \ref{fig:node_fusing}.
+Since all cases involve batch normalization, recall its polynomial form: